 - Optional toppings: sour cream, grated cheddar cheese, green onions

 - Heat the oil in a large pot (I love using my Le Creuset) over medium-high heat.
 Add the onion and cook, stirring occasionally, until the onion starts to brown, about 5 minutes.
-Add the celery, peppers and garlic and cook for 5 minutes more.
+Add the celery, peppers, and garlic and cook for 5 more minutes.

 - Add the ground beef to the pot and cook, stirring occasionally, until the meat is no longer pink, about 5 minutes.
-Stir the chili powder, cumin, sea salt, oregano, cinnamon and, if using, the cayenne powder into the pot.
-Add the tomatoes, Guinness, and kidney beans and stir together well.
-Reduce the heat to medium and cook, stirring occasionally, until the chili is nice and thick.
+Stir the chili powder, paprika, cumin, coriander, oregano, salt, pepper, and cinnamon stick into the pot.
+Add the tomatoes and Guinness and stir together well.
+Reduce the heat to medium-low and cook uncovered for 30 minutes, or until the chili is nice and thick.

 - Add the beans to the pot then season to taste with additional salt and pepper.
 Serve the chili with any or all of the toppings.